 This is Rongzhong from Pittsburgh.
 Eight months after my first post on OpenCat, I have quite a lot to update.
 Most importantly, I’m going to launch my first kitten on Indiegogo on Monday, Oct 22nd!
 The kitten’s name is Nybble.
 Links will be posted here, on my Twitter @PetoiCamp, or on Petoi.com.

 I will need your support to keep working on it full-time.
-Subscribe and share to your friends who may like it.
+Subscribe and share with your friends who may like it.
 You awesome makers can also teach it new tricks and bring more fun to people around the world!

 I’m having an excellent marketing team helping me on the Indiegogo site, so I can keep this post more technical.
 The following figures should be quite self-explanatory.
 I’ll very briefly introduce Nybble’s features, the OpenCat framework, timeline, and what I learned during the efforts in pushing the project forward.
 Feel free to ask questions so that I can make more comprehensive documentation for the project.
 I have an invitation-only Slack group.
 Contact firstname.lastname@example.org if you wish to join the community-wide discussion on the project.
 For general technical discussions, you can open issues on https://github.com/PetoiCamp/OpenCat.
 Please allow me more time to polish the codes though.